SIXTH HOME LUCKY

 “It was a troop ship, so they bunked us with the soldiers.”

 The georgic passenger list6 records the Gratkowski siblings were bound for Woodlands Park Camp number 12, Great Missendon Buckinghamshire.
 Joe recalls their first stop in England in a disused army camp in Stafford.

 “They had no use for it as an army camp anymore.
 There was also an airport nearby and accommodation for the pilots and crews.
 Bronek used to visit us in Stafford.
 He worked in London somewhere growing tomatoes in hothouses.

 “I went to school, in Diddington, on my own.
 That was an American army camp… a big square with a field in the centre and around it all those baraki [barracks].
 They used to call them “beczki smiechów” [barrels of laughter].

-Once in England, Władysław started making arrangements for the Gratkowski siblings to immigrate to America.
+Once in England, Władysław started to arrange for the Gratkowski siblings to immigrate to America.

 “Bronek was in London—he had his own life—so we were going to America.
 Then Władzio met a nice young lady, fell in love, got married and that was it.
 I didn’t want to go to America if he wasn’t going.”